 Upgrading the stereo system in your Fusion or Milan

 2006 • 2007 • 2008 • 2009

-In a nutshell: This article is an overview of your car's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your car's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Fusion or Milan.

 Overview of the Ford Fusion and Mercury Milan